Why avoid getting your Locks wet in the shower?

 - ✔ Not crush the roots

-👉 It’s the simplest solution for showering without wetting your locs.
+👉 This is the simplest solution to shower without wetting your Locks.

-How to properly protect your locs in the shower (simple method)
+How to properly protect your Locks in the shower (simple method)

-Gently bring them back or into a loose bun.
+Gently gather them towards the back or in a loose bun.

 Make sure that:

-Even with a cap, avoid directing the water straight onto your head.
+Even with a cap, avoid directing water directly onto your head.

-Should you protect your locs at every shower?
+Should you protect your Locks at every shower?

 Yes, especially if: